 Tip: Many thrift and secondhand stores sell bike parts and accessories.
 Head to one of these locations first to snag a gently-used cup holder that’s easy on the planet and your wallet.

 5. Drawstring seat cover

-In the video above, Becky Stern – avid cyclist and contributor to Craftzine.com‘s CRAFT Video – will show you how to transform a durable piece of fabric into a convenient drawstring seat cover that slips on and off with ease.
+In the video above, Becky Stern, avid cyclist and contributor to Craftzine.com‘s CRAFT Video, shows you how to transform a durable piece of fabric into a convenient drawstring seat cover that slips on and off with ease.

 6. Mailbox bike basket

 Like many DIY projects from craft maven Martha Stewart, you’ll take one look at this clever bike basket made from an upcycled mailbox and think, “genius.”

 The DIY diva simply attached a standard aluminum letter box over the rear tire for ample storage and a quirky look that’s sure to turn heads.
 For added convenience, the door’s latch keeps your makeshift basket securely closed so you won’t spill any precious cargo.
 Check out this quick and easy tutorial to see how she did it.